FbW-E11/spa-component-passing-props/README.md

-# spa-component with passing props
+# React component with passing props

 ## Instructions
 ### 1. create a new folder named components inside the src folder.